 Wide-brimmed hats are especially good for protecting the face, head, and ears.

 Sunglasses should be labeled to protect against UV energy and side shields do work in decreasing the amount of UV absorbed by the eyes.

 Sunburns are largely self-limiting and will typically resolve on their own.

 Treatment is largely centered on relieving symptoms.
 Skin moisturizers and cool compress or cool water baths may help decrease the pain.

-There is little evidence to suggest tradition treatments such as baking soda, aloe and oatmeal are effective pain relief but there is also a lack of decent studies.
+There is little evidence to suggest traditional treatments such as baking soda, aloe, and oatmeal are effective pain relief but there is also a lack of decent studies.